 She looked at little Maddie and knew: I can’t be my best if I feel sick all the time.

 Leslie was a nurse who quit her job to become a full-time caregiver for her disabled grandbaby.
 But she had her own health concerns, including heartburn, reflux and a hoarse throat so severe that she feared she had esophageal cancer.
 “I had to sleep sitting up for four years from the pain,” she recalls.

 When tests ruled out cancer, Leslie dared to wonder, What if all this pain is just from what I’m eating?

 So Leslie started a self-made elimination diet, cutting out gluten and dairy.
 “I was amazed at how much better I felt.”
 She continued with her experiment, finding foods that soothed her gut like steamed vegetables and fresh fruit.
 She also listened to her doctor, who said, “Go to bed on an empty stomach.”
-Slimming wasn’t her goal, but Leslie shed 20 pounds that month.
+Slimming wasn’t her goal, but Leslie weight regardless.
 In three months, her gut pain improved so she could sleep comfortably and slash her dose of heartburn meds in half.
 Her sore throat also vanished, so she could sing to Maddie.
 “Today, I’m most proud that I’m strong enough to carry my 42-pound granddaughter.

 Add Superfibers to Supercharge Slimming

 JJ Virgin’s fiber-rich favorites deliver a variety of gut-repairing nutrients to speed healing —and weight loss!